Financial experts will tell you it’s never too early to start saving for retirement. Osteoporosis prevention is just as important.

-Many Canadians take that advice to heart, dutifully contributing to RRSPs, TFSAs and other investments.
+Many Canadians take the financial advice to heart, dutifully contributing to RRSPs, TFSAs and other investments.
 Their goal: to one day enjoy a comfortable retirement and the flexibility to do things like travel, spend time with family, pursue new hobbies, volunteer or enjoy a different pace of life.

-In fact, only 44 percent of people discharged from hospital for a hip fracture ever return home.
+For those who suffer one or more bone fractures as a result of osteoporosis, the consequences can be severe.
+According to Osteoporosis Canada, just 44 percent of people discharged from hospital for a hip fracture ever return home.
 Imagine spending a career preparing for an active retirement, only to have those carefully laid plans devastated by brittle bones caused by undiagnosed and untreated osteoporosis.

 As with retirement savings, with a little bit of planning and foresight, you can invest in your bone health.
 Take this quiz to see if you’re at risk.
 Speak to your doctor about getting a 10-year fracture risk assessment, and let her or him know that you’d like to know more about how to prevent osteoporosis, or how to guard against fractures if you already show signs of the disease.

 When it comes to preparing for the future, your finances and your health are both essential to making your retirement a happy one.